TwoPizza9621536/TwoPizza9621536-extension-pack/README.md

 This extension pack is comprise of popular extensions, extension packs, theme and icon packs that you probably do not e

+This is from the yeoman generator.
+See the generator [here](https://yeoman.io/).

 But this pack does contains some of the most popular extensions from the [visual studio marketplace](https://marketplace.visualstudio.com/vscode).